Self Growth

 5. Find Companions

 Having companions who share the same goal has a tremendous effect on maintaining motivation.
 Running partners, study groups, online communities.
 Social commitments ("I'll get this done by next week's meetup") are far more powerful than solitary resolutions.
-(Books on building habits can also be helpful)
+Books on building habits can also be helpful

 Summary

 Motivation is sustained through systems, not sheer willpower.
 Find intrinsic motivation, make progress visible, set up your environment, let go of perfection, and find companions.
 These five strategies will help you graduate from giving up after three days.
+Motivation is not something you wait for - it's something you cultivate through systems.